ML-based approach to classification and generation of structured light propagation in turbulent media: Introduction

 Given each received intensity image for different realizations of the random fluctuations, we train a classifier to infer the transmitted mode class.
 Deep learning methods, in particular Convolutional Neural Networks (CNNs), have become effective tools for this task~\cite{Krenn_2016,Doster:17, Avramov-Zamurovic:23, jarrett2024neural, zhang2025structured}, at least for limited turbulence effects.

-Theoretical results on the structure of speckle \cite{bal2024complex,bal2025long,garnier2016fourth}, show that while scintillation (speckle strength) may be large, speckle dots may still be efficiently denoised as their spatial scale is typically small compared to the OAM-mode structure.
+Theoretical results on the structure of speckle \cite{bal2024complex, bal2025long, garnier2016fourth}, show that while scintillation (speckle strength) may be large, speckle dots may still be efficiently denoised as their spatial scale is typically small compared to the OAM-mode structure.

-The main objective of the paper is to test the classification of OAM modes under practical speckle intensity levels.
+The main objective of the paper is to test the classification of OAM modes under practical turbulence intensity levels.
 We first generate labeled speckle patterns from a stochastic Schr\"odinger numerical model.
-For classification, we consider two architectures: simpleCNN and ResNet-18; see Fig. \ref{fig:classifier_architecture_isml}.
+For classification, we consider two architectures: SimpleCNN and ResNet-18.
 The former is less expensive to train but provides sub-optimal classification.
 The latter offers a good trade-off between cost and efficiency.
-To address data bottlenecks in neural-network classification, we develop a physics-aware generative augmentation framework based on denoising diffusion probabilistic models (DDPMs)~\cite{ho2020denoisingdiffusionprobabilisticmodels}.
+Since additional optical measurements or high-resolution propagation simulations may be costly, we also study generative augmentation as a way to supplement small training sets.
+For this purpose, we develop a physics-aware generative augmentation framework based on denoising diffusion probabilistic models (DDPMs)~\cite{ho2020denoisingdiffusionprobabilisticmodels}.
+Here, physics-awareness means that the learning inputs are receiver-plane optical observables generated by a specified stochastic propagation model, and that the generative loss uses Fourier-domain speckle statistics rather than only pixel-wise image error.

-Unlike natural images, turbulent optical intensities exhibit characteristic (speckle) high-frequency statistics.
+Unlike natural images, turbulent optical intensities exhibit characteristic speckle-induced high-frequency statistics~\cite{goodman2007speckle, andrews2001laser}.
 We therefore combine a standard pixel-wise diffusion objective with an additional spectral consistency term that enforces the power spectral density of generated samples, and align the generative preprocessing with the downstream CNN input pipeline.